Bassiuz/fluctuator-simulator/README.md

 ## Restless Dreams
 We tried a Restless Dreams setup that could make you cycle away your Fluctuators (and possible Sideboard cards).
 We never found a consistent setup and believe it will brick you more often than it will benefit you.

+## Songs of the Damned vs Dark Ritual
+Late in the simulation we figured that using Dark Ritual instead of Songs of the Damned gave our opponent the opportunity to use Tormod's Crypt too late.
+Songs of the Damned screams "crack the crypt now!" whilst Dark Ritual doesn't.
+After Dark Ritual resolves, your opponent does not have time to respond to the Haunting Misery anymore with the Tormod's Crypt.

 ## Sideboard cards
 Notice that all sideboard cards are cyclers aswell.
 Having non-cycling cards in your deck is a debt in your combo turn and will cost you an average of 0.8 turn for the first card!